Box2D 3.1.0

 You can perform the time step anywhere in your game loop, but you should be aware of the order of things.
 For example, you must create bodies before the time step if you want to get collision results for the new bodies in that frame.

 As I discussed in the HelloWorld tutorial, you should use a fixed time step.
 By using a larger time step you can improve performance in low frame rate scenarios.
-But generally you should use a time step no larger than 1/30 seconds (30Hz).
+But generally you should use a time steps 1/30 seconds (30Hz) or smaller.
 A time step of 1/60 seconds (60Hz) will usually deliver a high quality simulation.

 The sub-step count is used to increase accuracy.
 By sub-stepping the solver divides up time into small increments and the bodies move by a small amount.
 This allows joints and contacts to respond with finer detail.
 The recommended sub-step count is 4.
 However, increasing the sub-step count may improve accuracy.
 For example, long joint chains will stretch less with more sub-steps.